Generic family displaying robustly a fast growth of the number of periodic points: Perturbation of families of parabolic circle maps to constant rotations

-\item We use the following KAM's Theorem of Herman-Yoccoz: \begin{thm}[Herman-Yoccoz] For every $\beta\in \R$ diophantine, let $V_\beta$ be the set of circle diffeomorphisms in $Diff^\infty(\T)$ whose rotation number is $\beta$.
-Then $V_\beta$ is a smooth submanifold of codimension 1.
-Moreover, for every $f\in V_\beta$, the family $(f+b)_{b\in \R}$ is transverse to $V_\beta$ at $b=0$. \end{thm} \begin{proof} By Yoccoz' Theorem \ref{AHthm}, we can assume that $f$ is the rotation of angle $\beta$.
-Then the Theorem is stated in Remark 3.1.3 of \cite{Bo84}.\end{proof} Then given a diophantine number $\beta$, we can define implicitly an arbitrarily $C^\infty$-small function $a\mapsto \eta(a)$ (for the compact-open topology) so that the return map $G_{a\; \eta(a)}$ displays the rotation number $\beta$ for every $a\in V'$.
+\begin{theorem}[Herman-Yoccoz] For every $\beta\in \R$ Diophantine, let $V_\beta$ be the set of circle diffeomorphisms in $\Diff^\infty(\R/\Z)$ whose rotation number is $\beta$.
+Then $V_\beta$ is a smooth submanifold of codim 1.
+Moreover, for every $f\in V_\beta$, the family $(f+b)_{b\in \R}$ is transverse to $V_\beta$ at $b=0$. \end{theorem} \begin{proof} By Yoccoz' Theorem \ref{AHthm}, we can assume that $f$ is the rotation of angle $\beta$.
+Then the Theorem is stated in Remark 3.1.3 of \cite{Bo84}.\end{proof} Then given a Diophantine number $\beta$, we can define implicitly an arbitrarily $C^\infty$-small function $p\mapsto \eta(p)$ (for the compact-open topology) so that the return map $G_{p\; \eta(p)}$ displays the rotation number $\beta$ for every $p\in B'$.
+This implies that the rotation number of $g_{p\; \eta(p)}$ is of the form $1/(N+\beta)$, and so is Diophantine as well.
+In other words, with $g'_p:= g_{p\; \eta(p)}$, the family $(g'_p)_p$ satisfies the sought properties. \end{enumerate}